-One of the most obvious and effective ways to contribute to your income statement bottom line is to increase the top line revenue.
-CRMs inherently have the features and functionality to identify/qualify prospects while incorporating processes that drive sales efficiently.
+One of the most obvious ways to contribute to your bottom line is to increase the top-line revenue.
+CRMs have the features and functionality to incorporate processes that drive sales efficiently.

 - Provide real-time access into customer buying trends

-- Allow the sales force to have more face time with customers due to less paperwork
+- Allow the sales teams to have more face time with customers due to less paperwork

 - Provide pipeline management of opportunities

-- Efficiently/automatically generate forecast reports freeing up time to actually sell — click here to read more
+- Efficiently and automatically generate forecast reports freeing up time to sell — click here to read more

-Where sales/revenue may drive the gravy train of benchmark growth, profitability drives net income that executives base their strategic decisions on and stockholders evaluate quarterly.
-CRMs can effectively improve productivity with greater control and streamlining of processes resulting in a reduction of expenses/costs.
+Sales revenue drives the benchmark growth but profitability drives the net income.
+Executives base their strategic decisions on these numbers.
+CRMs can effectively improve productivity while streamlining processes reduce expenses/costs.
 This reduction allows for a better net income.
-CRMs have:

 - Reduced duplication of efforts (one common data entry repository)